KurtisAsha/nba_final_flow/README.md

 Every ball ends with a shot
-Free throws are each a play
+Free throws are within the same play
+Each activity is from the activity commencement